 The Lily Mountain Trail is a popular trail that begins just off the Peak to Peak Scenic Byway not far from Estes Park.
 It’s a 3.7-mile out-and-back trail that is rather challenging; you’ll gain 1,246 feet of elevation along the way.
 The views are worth it though.
 Your hike on this trail is sure to be one that you’ll never forget.

 15. Hermit Park Open Space

-Hermit Park Open Space is just outside of Estes Park on Route 36.
-It’s a popular camping and hiking site for people who wish to avoid the crowds at Rocky Mountain National Park.
+Hermit Park Open Space is just outside Estes Park on Route 36.
+It’s a popular camping and hiking site for people who wish to avoid crowds at Rocky Mountain National Park.
 It covers 1,300 acres and a fee is required for day use.
 One of the most popular trails in the park is the Kruger Rock Trail.

 This out-and-back trail is four miles long with 977 feet of elevation gain, but it’s rated as a moderate hike.
 Sometimes this trail is closed because of wildlife activity in the area, so do your research before you head to the trailhead.

 See Related: Best Spring Break Destinations For Families

 If you would like some professional instruction before you dive into Colorado mountain experiences, then the Colorado Mountain School is ready and waiting to help.
 This educational institution wants to help people feel comfortable when adventuring in the great outdoors.

 It offers classes and guides that will help you learn the ropes in rock climbing, mountaineering, ice climbing, backcountry skiing, and more.
 The instructors are experienced and patient and can help you get started on what may turn out to be the biggest adventure of your life.

 Looking for a side trip?
 Hit the road and enjoy the Self-Guided Audio Driving Tour in Rocky Mountain National Park.